PaganSeaWitch/Bonnie-Dialogue-Manager-Godot-Plugin/language.md

 -- Condition is checked after assignment.
 This line will be returned. say something { set something = true } { when something }

--- 'say' is returned. variable is assgined. 'some' is returned.condition is checked truthfully and 'thing' is returned. say [ set something = true ] some [ when something ] thing
+-- 'say' is returned. variable is assgined. 'some' is returned. condition is checked truthfully and 'thing' is returned. say [ set something = true ] some [ when something ] thing

+condition is checked falsely so say isnt returned. condition is checked truthy so something is.
+[ when something = false] say [ when something = true] something
 ```

 A good use case for placement dependent logic blocks is triggers mid dialogue or if you want only part of a line revealed based based on a variable.